AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Introduction

 Vision-based localization methods, despite their reliance on optimal lighting conditions and susceptibility to obstructions, stand out due to their robust performance in familiar settings.
 These methods excel by recognizing visual features to enhance navigation and obstacle detection, providing rich contextual data that not only enhances system functionality but also ensures a comprehensive environmental understanding \citep{lu2021real}.
 Nonetheless, the efficacy of these classification and localization models hinges on access to varied and extensive datasets.
 Public datasets frequently lack adequate eye-level vehicle representations—essential for autonomous driving and roadside surveillance applications.
 Furthermore, these datasets often do not include detailed or desired vehicle categorizations, thereby limiting their practical utility.
 This is further exacerbated by the presence of smaller or partial vehicles in the background which are not annotated.
 All these shortcomings can adversely affect the performance of vision-based localization machine learning models tasked with operating in dynamic, real-world settings.

-Our dataset introduces an novel self-annotating approach to generating a high-quality collection of AI-generated, eye-level vehicle images; see Figure ~\ref{fig-pipeline}.
+Our dataset introduces a novel automatic annotation approach to generating a high-quality collection of AI-generated, eye-level vehicle image datasets; see Figure ~\ref{fig-pipeline}.
 The methodology commences with the detection of vehicles within manually-selected existing images using a pretrained model.
 This strategic selection process directly influences the quality and usability of the final dataset, ensuring a comprehensive representation of different vehicle classes.
 Upon detection, we crop these images to create "seed images" which can manually be classified as desired.
 To further augment the dataset and introduce variability, we employ generative AI for outpainting using the seed images.
-This step involves recoloring and placing the cropped vehicle images onto larger canvases at random coordinates and scales, thereby enhancing the diversity of the dataset and simulating real-world contexts.
+This step involves placing the cropped vehicle images onto larger canvases at random coordinates and scales, thereby enhancing the diversity of the dataset and simulating real-world contexts.